raycast/extensions/extensions/curl/README.md

 # cURL Changelog

+## [Allow custom headers] - 2023-08-15

+- Allows custom values for a header key.
+Just type a value into the dropdown search box, and it will show up as an option.
+- Implement filtering header keys by search value.

 ## [Add PATCH method and change methods icons] - 2023-01-18

 - Add PATCH method to methods' list